stratospheric-dev/stratospheric/getting-started-with-spring-boot-on-aws/README.md

 ```

 2. Ensure you have JDK 17 installed: `java -version`
-3. Create the required infrastructure for the application:
+3. Create the required infrastructure for the application (make sure to replace `your-unique-bucket-name` with a globally unique name):
 ```
 cd cloudformation
 ./create.sh your-unique-bucket-name